 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Division are described in Note 1 to the financial statements.
-As described in Note 1 to the financial statements, the Division adopted GASB 63 Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources and Net Position, GASB 65 Items Previously Reported as Assets and Liabilities and GASB 66 Technical Corrections 2012 (an amendment to GASB Statements No. 10 and No. 62) in 2013.
+As described in Note 1 to the financial statements, the Division adopted GASB 67 Financial Reporting for Pension Plans-an amendment of GASB Statement No. 25 and GASB 70 Accounting and Financial Reporting for Nonexchange Financial Guarantees in 2014.
 The adoption of the statements did not have a material effect on the financial statements.
-We noted no transactions entered into by the governmental unit during the year for which there is a lack of authoritative guidance or consensus.
+We noted no transactions entered into by the Division during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.